 How is AVM treated?

-The size and location of the arteriovenous malformation often guide treatment decisions.
+The size and location of the arteriovenous malformation often guides treatment decisions.
 AVMs’ that are small, less than 3 cm, may be treated in a staged fashion by more than one method.
 This often combines the expertise of interventional radiologists who treat the AVM from the inside and a neurosurgeon to treat the AVM from the outside with radiation.
 Specially trained interventional neuroradiologists can slow flow to the AVM by injecting glue or particles into the abnormal vessels.
 Under the direction of a skilled neurosurgeon, Gamma Knife radiosurgery can then be used to destroy the center of the AVM.
 With this type of treatment, no open brain surgery is performed and the full results of treatment are accomplished over two years.
 The success rate with this type of treatment is estimated at 90%.
 For larger AVMs treatment decisions are based on the location and size of the AVM.
 While brain surgery to remove the AVM can be a curative option, each case is carefully reviewed to a skilled neurosurgeon to ensure that surgery can be performed safely.

 What is a cavernous malformation?